aikopras/SafetyDecoder/README.md

 * Green LED: Remote control by the computer: watchdog function is active,
 * Red LED: watchdog relay is released.

+## Hardware
+A description of this decoder and related decoders can be found on [https://sites.google.com/site/dcctrains](https://sites.google.com/site/dcctrains).
+The hardware and schematics can be downloaded from my [EasyEda page](https://easyeda.com/aikopras/watchdog-decoder),

+## Compiling and Flashing
 The software is written in C and runs on ATMEGA16A and similar processors (32A, 164A, 324A, 644P).
 It is an extension of the [Opendecoder](https://www.opendcc.de/index_e.html) project, and written in "pre-Arduino times".
 Therefore compilation is based on a traditional [makefile](src/Makefile), and assumes availability of gcc, [avrdude](https://www.nongnu.org/avrdude/) as well as a USBasp programmer.

-A description of this decoder and related decoders can be found on [https://sites.google.com/site/dcctrains](https://sites.google.com/site/dcctrains).
-The hardware and schematics can be downloaded from my [EasyEda page](https://easyeda.com/aikopras/watchdog-decoder),
+Note however that the program can also be compiled and flashed via the Arduino IDE.
+Instructions for using the Arduino IDE can be found in the [<b>Arduino-SAFETY.ino</b> file](/src/Arduino-SAFETY.ino).
+Note that you have to rename the /src directory into "Arduino-SAFETY" before you open the .ino file.